hackhound2k23/page.github.io/HackHound-2023.md

 ## Impact of GitHub Grant
 - How did you use the grant funds? <br>
  GitHub grant funds were utilised in arranging more snacks for the hackers.
 The amount was also crucial in boosting amenities for our hackers with better Wifi routers and internet speed.
+We had arranged healthy lunches for hackers but Github Grant enabled us to provide unlimited coffee and snacks every 3 hours of the hack.
+This boosted the haclers morale and provided them short breaks in between.
+The snacks corners were also important since they provided interaction and networking in between hackers.
 - How did the funds positively affect the outcomes of your event participants? <br>
- The funds had a huge affect on the hackers sing
+ The funds had a huge affect on the hackers experience since they had a good internet connection all the time and great snacks to relish them from time to time.
+This was positive for hackers since they were not just enclosed in their corners coding.
 ## Top Projects

-- What were some of the coolest projects at your event? <br> Some of the coolest projects were Martian Munchies(https://devfolio.co/projects/martian-munchies-49b4)
+- What were some of the coolest projects at your event? <br> Some of the coolest projects were [Martian Munchies](https://devfolio.co/projects/martian-munchies-49b4) , [Aim-Assist](https://devfolio.co/projects/aimassist-08f9) , [UnStarve](https://devfolio.co/projects/aimassist-08f9)
 - We also want to see how hackers used GitHub at the event <br>
+ The hackers utilised GitHub as the primary space of coding and collaborating together.
+GitHub was also easy to use by beginners due to its interactive web interface and easy and availble articles and guidelines.
-- What made them special? _Include the link to their website, Devpost or video._
+- What made them special? <br>
+The projects were special becuase they integrated multiple services in just 24 hours and embibed the guidance by mentors to the fullest.
+Their dedication and determination to complete it within the stipulated time was commmendable and motivating for others.

 ## Event Photos

-- We want to see how great your event was! <br>
-- Please include pictures and/or video of your event highlights!
-Use the format below:

 | <img src="https://i1.wp.com/tecknoworks.com/wp-content/uploads/2020/01/hackathon-1.png" width="500" height="auto"> |
 |:--:|